systemlibrary/webpack-plugin-auto-import-global-components/source/readme.md

 ...
 new autoImportGlobalComponentsPlugin({
 	debug: true/false, //enable/disable some logging output
-	clean: true/false, //enable/disable cleanup of text added to entry files during build
+	clean: true/false, //enable/disable cleanup of "globalThis" added to the entry files, the "import statements" cannot be undone
     rules: [{
-        folders: ['./src/Components/'], //find all components in this folder and its subfolders
+        folders: ['./src/Components/'], //find all components in 'Components' folder and its subfolders
-        entries: ['src/index.tsx']      //all found components is gets auto imported in these entries }],
+        entries: ['src/index.tsx']      //all found components gets imported in these entries, currently supporting only 1 entry file per rule
+    }],
 })
 ```